-Blueprint Action 10: Keep the district moving Blueprint Action 6: Communicate a clearly
+Blueprint Action 10: Keep the district moving

-- Undertake planning and design work 1. regarding Ö2NL, based on the strategic objectives for the district related to connectivity, logistics related employment and presentation to travellers from the south.
+- Undertake planning and design work regarding Ö2NL based on the strategic objectives for the district related to connectivity, logistics related employment and presentation to travellers from the south.
 Focus on the locations of interchanges and crossings, as well as how changes to the movement network influence the way the district is accessed and perceived.
-Accompany to with a strategy for 'gateways' into the district and its towns - Advocate with NZTA for a movement network that best integrates 2 Horowhenua, and specifically Levin, Shannon and Foxton, with O2NL - Implement the Active Transport Strategy to form a connected network of shared paths and cycleways.
-Place specific focus on the Shared Pathway network and the Town Spine in Levin; the Mountains to the Sea corridors; any missing links; connectivity to key community facilities; and routes attractive for tourism. - 4.
-Consider opportunities for cycling improvements associated with the development of infrastructure to help with stormwater management and attenuation.
-5. - Continue advocating and planning for the upgrade of the Levin passenger train station and improved rail station access with KiwiRail and regional transport committees. - Work with the Wellington Regional 6 Growth Partners on the Levin Structure Plan to guide longer term development and improvement of the station catchment. - 7.
-Consider housing pilot projects to ensure affordable housing outcomes are included with the transformation of the station precinct
+Accompany this with a strategy for 'gateways' into the district and its towns. - Advocate with NZTA for a movement network that best integrates Horowhenua, and specifically Levin, Shannon and Foxton, with Ö2NL. - Implement the Active Transport Strategy to form a connected network of shared paths and cycleways.
+Place specific focus on the Shared Pathway network and the Town Spine in Levin; the Mountains to the Sea corridors; any missing links; connectivity to key community facilities; and routes attractive for tourism. - Consider opportunities for cycling improvements associated with the development of infrastructure to help with stormwater management and attenuation. - Continue advocating and planning for the upgrade of the Levin passenger train station and improved rail station access with KiwiRail and regional transport committees. - Work with the Wellington Regional Growth Partners on the Levin Structure Plan to guide longer term development and improvement of the station catchment. - Consider housing pilot projects to ensure affordable housing outcomes are included with the transformation of the station precinct.

-Blueprint Action 11: Support our unities and centre
+Blueprint Action 11: Support our communities and centres

-- 1. Continue implementing the Transforming Taitoko / Levin Town Centre Strategy and activating the Levin Town Centre, as prioritised through the LTP. - 2.
-Develop a Master Plan to conceptually visualise the implementation of the Transforming Taitoko / Levin Town Centre Strategy. - Continue supporting the implementation of the Foxton Futures implementation 3. orting the implementation report.
+- Continue implementing the Transforming Taitoko / Levin Town Centre Strategy and activating the Levin Town Centre, as prioritised through the LTP. - Develop a Master Plan to conceptually visualise the implementation of the Transforming Taltoko / Levin Town Centre Strategy. - Continue supporting the implementation of the Foxton Futures implementation report.